 Can Nicotinamide Riboside Improve Liver Function?

 Non-alcoholic fatty liver disease (NAFLD) is a serious disorder which can lead to sclerosis of the liver.
 The liver has more mitochondria than any other tissue in the body.
 Since NR is touted to help the mitochondria work better, might this supplement help people with NAFLD?
-It's an interesting idea an is deserving of research.
-Stay tuned.
+Well, a mouse study has suggested it might but human evidence is lacking.

 Can Nicotinamide Riboside Support Healthy Weight Loss

 In one study -which is basically a test tube experiment – researchers treated mouse and human cells with nicotinamide riboside and noticed it increased enzymes (called sirtuin enzymes) involved in burning fat.
 The researchers also fed male mice a high-fat diet while giving them nicotinamide riboside (at 400 mg per kilogram per day) or nothing.